Arrow Icon

 • Close co-creation with PwC to refine value messages and metaphors

-Secondary use cases such as trade fairs and HR activations were enabled by design but did not drive the core process.
+The primary delivery target was a polished ImmersiveLab demo.
+Trade fairs and HR activations were enabled by design but didn't drive the core process.

 Outcome